GuruRaj0305/Learnings/Kubernetes/service.md

 + Create Deployment yaml file using example.
 + `kubectl apply -f auth-Deployment.yaml` -> Create Deployment.
 + `kubectl get deploy ` -> check this is running with all the instances.
++ for now wou can access that pods using `minikube ssh`.
 +